singlebitxyz/convot/backend/docs/POSTMAN_SETUP_GUIDE.md

-# 📚 Postman Setup Guide for Gulp API
+# 📚 Postman Setup Guide for Convot API

-This guide will help you set up Postman to test the Gulp API endpoints efficiently.
+This guide will help you set up Postman to test the Convot API endpoints efficiently.

 ## 🚀 Quick Start